-June is the perfect time to get out and catch some beautiful tench, so here are our Top Ten Tips for tench fishing from our National Regions Manager, John Cheyne.
+May and June are the perfect months to get out and start catching some beautiful tench, so here are our Top Ten Tips for tench fishing from our National Regions Manager, John Cheyne.

 - Find the right venue.
 It might seem like an obvious one, but you can’t catch tench if they aren’t there!
 If you are relatively new to tench fishing then it’s probably better to find a water that contains a good head of small to medium sized tench, rather than heading for a rock-hard big fish venue.

 - Use your eyes for signs of fish.
 This is probably the best bit of advice we can give.
 So rather than picking a swim because it’s near the car park, or looks pretty, have a good walk around the venue, ideally with binoculars, so that you can look for tench rolling on the surface or signs of those tell-tale pinhead bubbles sent up by feeding fish.
 If you have the time, it’s worth doing this a day or two before you are due to fish and is particularly effective if you get up early and see what’s happening at first light, when tench often reveal themselves.